 Discussing what happens to assets, loans, and leases if someone passes away isn’t a very fun subject, but it’s important to understand nonetheless.
+There are many questions that may come up after a death, such as "What happens to a lease when the lessee passes?".
+The answer all depends on the individual situation.
 Here’s what may happen to the vehicle if someone dies while they have a car lease.

 If the deceased had a cosigner on the lease, the lease typically becomes the cosigner’s responsibility since they agreed to repay it if the lessee becomes unable to.
 Co-borrowers are in a similar boat since co-borrowers are responsible for the loan payments regardless of the other co-borrower’s situation.
 If one co-borrower passes, the responsibility of repaying the lease is all on the surviving co-borrower.

 If there isn’t a cosigner or co-borrower on the lease, then typically, the remaining lease payments are still owed to the leasing company and are wrapped up in the estate.
 If the estate has enough funds, it’s likely that the estate is required to repay what’s owed to the leasing company.

 Occasionally, leasing contracts allow for early termination in the event of a death.
 Or, the person managing the estate may be able to arrange a lease transfer.
 For either option to be viable, they need to be acted upon quickly.

 For an early termination, the person managing the deceased’s estate should review the terms of the leasing contract right away to see if a lessee’s death is enough to terminate the lease.
 Usually, they need to provide a death certificate proving that the lessee has passed, and proof that they’re the administrator of the estate.